Literacy Master of Arts

 M.A. in Literacy, Reading Teacher (K-12) Endorsement

 As part of the Literacy Master of Arts, or as an endorsement-only option, you can attain the Reading Teacher (K-12) endorsement.
 When you complete the endorsement and/or M.A. credits, you fulfill the requirements for the institutional recommendation as a K-12 Reading Teacher.
-Both the Master of Arts degree and the endorsement-only programs will make you eligible to take the Reading Teacher added endorsement PLACE exam.
+Both the Master of Arts degree and the endorsement-only programs will make licensed teachers eligible to apply for the Reading Teacher added endorsement

 Take the next step!
 Explore courses, contact information and admission requirements.

 Our program offers a teacher-friendly schedule that combines weekend and evening on-campus courses with online instruction.
 While many colleges and universities offer a mix of generalist core classes and some literacy classes, our program is made up entirely of literacy courses, with master's degree students taking one additional research course.

 Consider UNC’s M.A. in Literacy if you: